bunceandbean/bunceandbean.github.io/docs/about.md

 ## `Undergraduate Teaching Assistant` @ Purdue University _01/2023 - Present_

-* Undergraduate Teaching Assistant for CS 18200 (Foundations of Computer Science) for two semesters (Spring, Fall 2023).
+* Undergraduate Teaching Assistant for CS 18200 (Foundations of Computer Science) for three semesters (Spring & Fall 2023, Spring 2024).
 * Assisted students in learning proofs, logic, set theory, algorithms, graph theory, and the theory of computation.
 * Ran office hours and PSO sessions where I led students in effectively learning the content.
 * Helped design and facilitate homework problems and extra study materials.